-A geography degree allows you to discover a broader range of themes than your GCSE or A-Level studies.
-You will have some core modules which are compulsory and carefully selected by geography academics to cover the essential skills and topics but the rest of your degree is made up of optional modules allowing you to choose the topics you want to study.
+A Geography degree will allow you to delve into greater detail and discover a broader range of themes than your GCSE or A-Level studies.
+You will have some core modules which are compulsory and carefully selected by geography academics to cover the essential skills and topics, but the rest of your degree is made up of optional modules allowing you to choose the topics you want to study.

 Although preparing academically is important, the most vital skill a geography student can have is a passion for the subject.
 The resources listed below will help develop your geographic curiosity before arriving at university:

-Taster Lecture - Dominique Moran - Professor in Carceral Geography
+Taster Lecture - Dominique Moran - Professor of Carceral Geography

 Why Study Geography at Birmingham